badgirlbongi/bongihub/workflow.md

 05/02/2024
 + reviews.php no longer throwing an error
++ research on how to properly display the database query of showing the reviews on the reviews.phtml
 + adding a place (bongihub/projects/TOURza(pdo)):
 -- added a plus circle icon for adding the place(places.php) -- the plus circle is not showing